 It is better than any non-vegan Christmas Pudding I have eaten (and I've eaten quite a few).

-How to make Vegan Christmas Pudding
+How I Replaced Suet In Vegan Christmas Pudding

 Flaming the pudding

-Traditionally a Christmas Pudding is flamed immediately prior to serving.
-The hot pudding is doused in steaming hot alcohol and the vapours from the alcohol are set alight so that the whole pudding goes up in flames.
+Traditionally, a Christmas Pudding is flamed immediately prior to serving.
+The hot pudding is doused in steaming hot alcohol, and the vapours from the alcohol are set alight so that the whole pudding goes up in flames.
 If you decide to set yours alight, please do so carefully!

-How to serve Christmas Pudding
+How To Serve Christmas Pudding

 If you aren't familiar with traditional British Christmas Puddings, you might be wondering what you serve with them.